adongu/Yump/Readme.md

 #### Map
-[Google Map][map] is used for displaying locations of businesses.
+[Google Maps][map] is used for displaying locations of businesses.
 Users have the ability search for restaurants and click on markers to redirect to business page.

 [yump]: https://www.yump.website/
 [pg_search]:https://github.com/Casecommons/pg_search